 Professor, Department Chair, and Director, Civitas University Honors Program

 Prof. Bunger earned her bachelor's degree with an emphasis in sociology from Augustana and her master's degree in sociology from South Dakota State University.
 She is a member of Phi Kappa Phi Honor Society, Gamma Sigma Delta Honor Society, and Augustana chapter of Alpha Kappa Delta.
-The courses Prof. Bunger teaches include Native American Social Systems, Aging Studies, Sociology of Family, and The Injustice of Social Justice.
+The courses Prof. Bunger teaches include Native American Social Systems, Aging Studies, and The Injustice of Social Justice.
 Her areas of study include social stratification, inequality in society, and cultural diversity.
 Bunger’s master thesis “The socio-economic influences on the all-volunteer military” addresses the inequality of sacrifice.
-Prof Bunger is a contributing columnist for the Argus Leader.
+Prof. Bunger is a contributing columnist for the Argus Leader.

-Joining in Fall of 2019 as Assistant Professor
+Joining Fall of 2019 as Assistant Professor

 Dr. Schrader taught an array of courses at AU over 25 years, retiring at the end 2018-19 academic year.
 With extensive background in health care organizations, she continues to support the department in its offerings of internships and online courses in Aging Studies.
 Research interests have included South Dakotans’ end-of-life preferences, the lived experiences of centenarians, reflections on what it means to be grandchildless, and most recently, nurses’ experiences of providing support to family and friends “off the clock.”
 Dr. Schrader earned her Ph.D. in Sociology from the University of Minnesota and her B.A. (triple major, magna cum laude, Phi Beta Kappa) from St. Olaf College.